 It's Katrine Lyngsø, a no-where-based 24-year-old Danish journalist.
-I'm currently taking my Journalism degree Robert Gordon's University, but I'm spending a year abroad until September 2020.
+I'm currently taking my Journalism degree Robert Gordon's University until May 2020.

 I've always been fascinated with our small world, and our incredible ability to work, live and love across borders.
 My curiosity for cultures and languages prompted me to move across four continents for the past six years.

 I’m captivated by observing how the interplay between religions, tradition, language and history form our contemporary societies.
 I’ve travelled and lived autonomously since the age of 18 developing my independence, confidence and adaptability.

 My nomad lifestyle culminated in the creation of ROOTLESS in 2019 to share my journey around the world.
 My podcasts explore cultural, social and political issues and share stories of the communities I encounter.

 Technically a 3rd year BA Journalism Student, actually a budding journalist since 1995 ....

 It took me 20 years to commit to a profession but since then, I’ve been more dedicated to this path than anything else.
 A strong motivational factor for my commitment to the journalistic profession is the promise of continuous personal learning and development in order to create real ground-breaking journalism.
 I dream of a job that encourages me to meet new people, expand my horizons and grow as a person.
 Journalism will allow me to be creative, have a diverse work schedule and reach the audience, whom I want to make a difference for.